apache/beam/website/src/_posts/2019-05-11-beam-summit-europe-2019.md

 # The Apache Beam community in 2019

-2019 has already been a busy time for the Apache Beam.
+2019 has already been a busy time for the Apache Beam community.
 The ASF blog featured [our way of community building](https://blogs.apache.org/comdev/date/20190222) and we've had [more Beam meetups](https://www.meetup.com/San-Francisco-Apache-Beam/events/257482350)  around the world.
 Apache Beam also received the [Technology of the Year Award](https://www.infoworld.com/article/3336072/infoworlds-2019-technology-of-the-year-award-winners.html) from InfoWorld.

 As these events happened, we were building up to the [20th anniversary of the Apache Software Foundation](https://opensource.googleblog.com/2019/03/celebrating-20-years-of-apache.html).
 The contributions of the Beam community were a part of Maximilian Michels blog post on the success of the ASF's open source development model: